 To enable it, just check the corresponding radiobutton and click the Save button at the bottom of the section to make the parameters you set take effect.

-To set cookie lifetime, check the Enable radiobutton, enter the necessary time value measured in minutes in the field that appears and click the Save button at the bottom of the section to make the parameters you set take effect.
+To set session lifetime, check the Enable radiobutton, enter the necessary time value measured in minutes in the Lifetime field that appears and click the Save button at the bottom of the section to make the parameters you set take effect.
 After save all the users will be logged out from portal.